tlgnoff/tlgnoff/README.md

   - Image Processing
   - Cryptography

 P.S.
 Most of my web applications related work is in private repositories.
 Sorry.
-If you want to offer me a job, you can contact me and we'll work something out.
+If you're a recruiter, you can contact me and we'll work something out.

 <!---
 tlgnoff/tlgnoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.